FEMA Fire Management Assistance Declaration – Montana Windy Rock Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by the Himalaya Road Fire on June 21, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by the Windy Rock Fire on August 26, 2025.
 The following counties have been approved for assistance:

 Public Assistance: